jiho-98/cse15l-lab-reports/lab_report_1/lab_report_1.md

 * `ls -a`: "ls -a" is command for **"list all files with hiddern files/directories"**
 ---
 ## 4) Reflection
-* Since, it was first time I ever used commands or anything like this
+Since, it was first time I ever used commands or anything like this, still I don't think that I am understanding concepts 100%.
+However, I've learned how to make a report in Github with using markdown, also how to do remotely connecting.
+This is my first time to use VScode, but I believe that I will be get used to it.
+In addition, I've learned simple key commands such as "pwd", "cd", "ls", "cat".
+I had really fun with writing lab-report in Github with using markdown, it was really great that I can edit my report style by using it.